Cape Verdean Creole: Origins

 one of the first books with creole texts.

 The history of Cape Verdean Creole is hard to trace due to a lack of written documentation and to ostracism during the Portuguese administration of Cape Verde.

 There are presently three theories about the formation of Cape Verdean Creole.
 The monogenetic theory claims that the creole was formed by the Portuguese by simplifying the Portuguese language in order to make it accessible to enslaved African people.
-That is the point of view of authors like Prudent, Waldman, Chaudenson and Lopes da Silva.
-Authors like Adam and Quint argue that Cape Verdean Creole was formed by enslaved African people using the grammar of Western African languages and replacing the African lexicon with the Portuguese one.
-Linguists like Chomsky and Bickerton argue that Cape Verdean Creole was formed spontaneously, not by enslaved people from continental Africa, but by the population born in the islands, using universal grammar.
+That is the point of view of authors such as Prudent, Waldman, Chaudenson and Lopes da Silva.
+Authors such as Adam and Quint argue that Cape Verdean Creole was formed by enslaved African people using the grammar of Western African languages and replacing the African lexicon with the Portuguese one.
+Linguists such as Chomsky and Bickerton argue that Cape Verdean Creole was formed spontaneously, not by enslaved people from continental Africa, but by the population born in the islands, using universal grammar.

 According to A. Carreira, Cape Verdean Creole was formed from a Portuguese pidgin, on the island of Santiago, starting from the 15th century.
 That pidgin was then transported to the west coast of Africa by the lançados.
 From there, that pidgin diverged into two proto-creoles, one that was the base of Cape Verdean Creole, and another that was the base of the Guinea-Bissau Creole.

 Cross-referencing information regarding the settlement of each island with the linguistic comparisons, it is possible to form some conjectures.
 The spreading of Cape Verdean Creole within the islands was done in three phases: